 In fact, en bloc blackout sufferers have been shown to have a near completely intact short-memory for up to 2 minutes during the sessions.
-After that, though, these memories are usually lost in the ether, so to speak.
+After that, though, these memories are usually lost.

 If you can’t remember anything from the night before, even though your friends try again and again to remind you, then it’s likely you’ve experienced an en bloc blackout.
 This is a much more complete form of memory loss after drinking than a fragmentary blackout.

-Fragmentary Blackouts – As opposed to en bloc blackouts, fragmentary blackouts ones create memory lapses in small chunks.
+- Fragmentary Blackouts – Unlike en bloc blackouts, fragmentary blackouts create memory lapses in small chunks.
 Someone experiencing a fragmentary blackout will often become aware that they’re missing memories about an event only after being reminded by others that the events occurred.

-One of the most noticeable differences from en bloc is the fact that people experiencing fragmentary these types of blackouts will usually be able to actually retrieve some of the missing information after being reminded of an event.
+One of the most noticeable differences from en bloc is that people experiencing fragmentary blackouts will usually be able to actually retrieve some of the missing information after being reminded of an event.

 Fragmentary blackouts are far more common than en bloc blackouts.
-And if things about the night before just seem a little bit hazy but you still have at least some idea of what went on, it’s likely you experienced a fragmentary blackout.
-If you haven’t experienced a fragmentary blackout yourself, it’s likely a friend has.
+And if things about the night before just seem a little bit hazy, but you still have at least some idea of what went on, you likely experienced a fragmentary blackout.

 Fragmentary blackouts tend to be those depicted in entertainment media, too.
 Often, a character won’t remember anything at first, but they’ll have a startling realization of what happened once someone prompts them.